HHC225/Local_MCP_Server/docs/wbs-execution.md

 ### 2. Continue Execution

-Get the next task ready for execution:
+Get the next task ready for execution.
+The tool returns tasks that are **leaf tasks** (no children), regardless of dependency status for display purposes:

 ```python
 result = await wbs_execution(